Idopathic Epilespy – Can it be controlled through diet?

 Probiotics can be given as pre-made supplements.
 Natural, homemade probiotics include green tripe, sauerkraut, natural yoghurt, kefir and goat milk.

-It is important to avoid feeding things that can damage the microbiome such as grains, preservatives, processed foods (kibble!), toxins, vaccines, and medication.
+It is important to avoid feeding/giving things that can damage the microbiome such as grains, preservatives, processed foods (kibble!), toxins, vaccines, and medication.
 If these things can not be avoided, for example medication, then extra support must be given to the gut by supplementing the diet with pre- and pro-biotics.

 A dog on AED would definitely benefit from the addition of pre- and probiotics to limit the damage caused by those drugs on the microbiome.